mladenivkovic/swiftgpupacksim/data/README.md

 # Data Format

-The logging outputs are written per thread and per simulation step, as noted in the filename of the outputs.

 ## Run parameter output

 Aside from the actual logs (see below), we also need to write out some global